-To survive and thrive in a changing world, a not-for-profit organisation must develop a fundraising plan that rests on the six pillars of fundraising: Grants; Donations; Membership/Alumni; Events; Sales; Community-Business Partnerships (Sponsorships).
+To survive and thrive in a changing world, a not-for-profit organisation must develop a fundraising plan that rests on the seven pillars of fundraising: Grants; Donations; Crowdfunding; Membership/Alumni; Events; Sales; Community-Business Partnerships (Sponsorships).

 Many organisations run into trouble because they only have one or two sources of funding, or because they only have two or three people really involved in raising money.
 If any of the sources or any of the people go away, the organisation will likely find itself in trouble.

 The key to sustainability is to pull from as many pillars as possible at once.

 There are many dozens (probably hundreds or even thousands) of ways that a not-for-profit organisation can raise money, but in essence all of these can be boiled down to fit under one of seven headings:

 Your aim should be to draw income from as many of these pillars as possible.

 You can do some internet searching and ringing around to government and community development officers and peak bodies, but that’s really just a stop-gap.
 If you want a steady stream of information about grants, delivered to you in an easily digestible format, on a timetable that suits your needs, you need to become a member of the Funding Centre.

 A Funding Centre membership gives you access to Australia’s most comprehensive grants database, plus customised email alerts and a monthly summary newsletter (EasyGrants or BusiGrants, along with access to password-protected areas of the Funding Centre website.

 GiveNow.com.au is Australia’s only commission-free online donations technology solution for community organisations.
 It’s offered free to all community groups in Australia, regardless of size, purpose or tax status – as long as they meet state fundraising requirements.
 Like the Funding Centre, it’s an initiative of Our Community.